 The Benefits of a Quilted Tummy

 In the most common tummy tucks, excess skin is lifted up from the abdominal wall.
 The underlying muscles are then repaired, and then the skin is trimmed and laid down again.
 This is like making a bed and pulling down the sheets.
-A binder is placed afterward so the skin is pushed against the abdominal wall, allowing it to adhere to the abdomen in its new location.
+A binder is placed afterwards so the skin is pushed against the abdominal wall, allowing it to adhere to the abdomen in its new location.

-Progressive tension:
+Progressive tension

 With quilting, we can pull down on the skin as we sew it down.
 I believe this translates into lower, narrower scars, and lower risks of healing problems.
 We can take away tension from the lower abdomen where the blood supply to the tummy tuck is most tenuous.
 We can anchor the scar in the lower abdomen in an effort to keep it as low as possible.
 This decrease in tension may, genetics permitting, lead to a narrower scar.
 Tummy tucks are a “push me, pull me” surgery.
 We pull the skin down, but then pubis and scar want to rise up.
-I believe that quilting helps keep the tissues lower and better hidden.Drainless:
+I believe that quilting helps keep the tissues lower and better hidden.

 Some doctors who quilt the abdomen don’t leave drains.
 The thinking is that if the tissue heals down more quickly, then there will be less fluid oozing and less need for a drain.
 While I think this is true, there is always some oozing anyway.
 If fluid remains under the skin, it can become infected.
 Because of this, I personally still leave a drain as a safety precaution; I call it an exit strategy for fluid.
 Without a doubt, quilting has diminished the length my drains stay in.
 Most patients get the drain out at their first post-operative visit.

 I believe that quilting can diminish the postoperative risk of bleeding.
-Tissues heal more quickly, and even if there were post-operative bleeding quilting divides the abdomen into separate spaces.
+Tissues heal more quickly, and even if there is post-operative bleeding quilting divides the abdomen into separate spaces.
 In those rare instances of a post-operative bleed, it is likely to be localized to a smaller area and self-limited.
-Quilting adds about 10 to 15 minutes or operating room time, which is expensive, but I think the upsides are of far more value.
+Quilting adds about 10 to 15 minutes of operating room time, which is expensive, but I think the upsides are of far more value.
 To me, it has been a game changer.
-If you are considering getting a tummy tuck, schedule a tummy tuck consultation with me.
-To schedule a consultation, you can contact me online, or call the office at 301-656-6398.

 October 23, 2018 9:34 am